An Information Theory-inspired Strategy for Automatic Network Pruning: Experiment

 \subsection{Experimental Settings}

-We use the same datasets and evaluation metric with existing compression methods \cite{yang2018netadapt, wang2020revisiting, dong2019network, liu2019metapruning, yu2019autoslim, he2018amc}.
-First, most of the experiments are conducted on CIFAR-10, which has $50$K training images and $10$K testing images from 10 classes with a resolution of $32 \times 32$.
+All of our experiments are conducted on PyTorch with Nvidia 3090 and A100 GPUs.
+We use the same datasets and evaluation {metrics} with existing compression methods \cite{yang2018netadapt, wang2020revisiting, dong2019network, liu2019metapruning, yu2019autoslim, he2018amc}.
+First, most of the experiments are conducted on image classification benchmark CIFAR-10, which has $50$K training images and $10$K testing images from 10 classes with a resolution of $32 \times 32$.
 The color intensities of all images are normalized to $[-1, +1]$.
-To further evaluate the generalization capability, we also evaluate the classification accuracy on ImageNet dataset, which consists of $1,000$ classes with $1.28$M training images and $50$K validation images.
+To further evaluate the generalization capability, we also evaluate the classification accuracy on another image classification benchmark ImageNet, which consists of $1,000$ classes with $1.28$M training images and $50$K validation images.
 Here, we consider the input image size is $224 \times 224$.
 We compare different methods under similar baselines, training conditions and search spaces in our experiment.
 We elaborate on training conditions as follows.

 For the standard training, all networks are trained via the SGD with a momentum $0.9$.
 We train the founded network over $300$ epochs in CIFAR-10.
 In ImageNet, we train $120$ and $250$ epochs for ResNet and MobileNet, respectively \footnote{Such setting is consistent with the previous compression works for a fair comparison.}.
 We set the batch size of $256$ and the initial learning rate of $0.1$ and cosine learning rate strategy in both datasets.
 We also use basic data augmentation strategies in both datasets: images are randomly cropped and flipped, then resized to the corresponding input sizes as we mentioned before and finally normalized with their mean and standard deviation.